er1927/test_home-pricing-pages/README.md

 <!-- NEXT STEPS

-Create Components:

-Create Vue components and use Bootstrap-Vue components in them.
-You can create components by running:
--  code
-vue generate component ComponentName
-Develop:

 Start developing your Vue.js application by writing code in your components and views.
 You can find a list of available Bootstrap-Vue components in the documentation: https://bootstrap-vue.org/docs/components
 Run Your Project: